-Parker played two seasons with the Lakers from 2005 to 2007, and he was the starting point guard.
-He had glimpses where he displayed his talent, but Bryant did not enjoy playing with him.
+The starting point guard played two seasons with the Lakers from 2005-07.
+Parker possessed a lot of talent, but Bryant did not enjoy playing with him.
+Here’s why:

-In 2012 Bryant gave his thoughts on Parker when they played together.
-Bryant told Mark Medina of the Los Angeles Times that Parker did not belong in the league.
-“He shouldn’t have been in the NBA, but we were too cheap to pay for a point guard,” Bryant said.
+In 2012, Bryant gave his thoughts on Parker.
+The Lakers star told Mark Medina of the LA Times that Parker did not belong in the league. “[Parker] shouldn’t have been in the NBA, but we were too cheap to pay for a point guard,” Bryant said.
 “We let him walk on.”
-Bryant was the type of person who had no issues expressing his feelings about someone or something.
+The Black Mamba clearly had no issues expressing his feelings.

 Smush Parker’s short NBA career

-Parker did not last in the NBA for long.
-After he spent two seasons with the Lakers, he signed with the Miami Heat in 2007.
-He only played in nine games with the Heat and averaged 4.8 points per game.
-That same season, Parker went back to L.A. and played for the Clippers.
+After Parker spent two seasons with the Lakers, he signed with the Miami Heat in 2007.
+The Fordham alum only played in nine games with the Heat and averaged 4.8 points per game.
+That same season, Parker returned to LA and played for the Clippers.
 In 19 games, he averaged 6.4 points and 3.6 assists.

-The 2007-08 season was the last time that Parker played in the league.
-After that season, he played for multiple overseas teams during his career.
+The 2007-08 season was the last time Parker played in the NBA.
+For six years, he played basketball overseas, representing teams in China, Russia, Greece, Iran, Venezuela, Dominican Republic, and Mongolia.
 The last time he played for a team was in 2017 when he signed with the Albany Patroons of the North American Premier Basketball.
-Parker had a short stint in the NBA, and he had his best seasons playing with the Lakers even though Bryant was not a fan of his.